eduardosan/CD4ML-Scenarios/instructions/1-SystemSetup.md

 Create a file called `jenkins-admin-password.txt` in the `jenkins\` folder.
 On the first line of the file type in a secure password.
 Save and close the file

 ### Docker Settings Adjustments

+It is necessary to increase resources utilization to run the workshop total infrastructure

+#### Windows Docker Desktop
 Open Docker Desktop by clicking on the docker icon in your Mac or Windows taskbar and selecting Dashboard.
 Click the gear and select "Resources" and then "Advanced".
 Increase the RAM allocated to docker to 4 Gigabytes.
 Click "Apply and Restart".

 ![DockerSettings](./images/DockerSettings.png)